 Where a nurse, midwife or nursing associate has an appraisal, confirmation can take place as part of this.

 We have produced specific information for confirmers guidance to help you in this role.
 It contains everything you need to know about acting as a confirmer.

 Will you contact me as part of revalidation?

-As part of the confirmation process, you will need to sign a form stating that the nurse or midwife you are confirming has met the revalidation requirements.
+As part of the confirmation process, you will need to sign a form stating that the nurse, midwife or nursing associate you are confirming has met the revalidation requirements.
 You will need to include your contact details on this form – this will include your name, professional address and NMC or other professional Pin where relevant.

-As a confirmer, we recommend you keep a record of those nurses and midwives you confirm, particularly if you're acting as a confirmer for multiple nurses and midwives.
+As a confirmer, we recommend you keep a record of those nurses, midwives and nursing associates you confirm, particularly if you're acting as a confirmer for multiple nurses, midwives and nursing associates.

-Each year we will select a random sample of nurses and midwives to provide further information about their application.
+Each year we will select a random sample of nurses, midwives and nursing associates to provide further information about their application.
 This process is known as verification.
 As part of this process, we will contact you as the confirmer to ensure the confirmation discussion has taken place.

-It is important to know that nurses and midwives are not selected for verification because we have any concerns about their practice.
+It is important to know that nurses, midwives and nursing assocites are not selected for verification because we have any concerns about their practice.

-Nurses and midwives can use our simple confirmer tool to identify an appropriate confirmer.
+Nurses, midwives and nursing associates can use our simple confirmer tool to identify an appropriate confirmer.